-From April 13 to April 15 2018, the 1st Liberal Education Student Symposium (LESS), a student-organized symposium based on participant contributions, will take place in a Black Forest hut near Freiburg.
+From April 13 to April 15 2018, the 1st Liberal Education Student Symposium (LESS), a student-organized symposium based on participant contributions, took place in a Black Forest hut near Freiburg.

 The theme of the symposium will be “Education F(r)ees or Freeing Education?
 The Interdependencies Between Liberal Education and Politics in Theory and Practice.”
 The academic gathering will encompass a range of student-organized discussions, workshops, and activities about the political and social impact of Liberal Education, its role in society, and its potential for shaping public life.
 However, these projects are not limited to simply an academic focus.

 Emphasizing the principles of collaboration and bottom-up organization, all events and projects will be organized and led by participating students in order to collectively create a diverse and interesting program.
 The Outreach Committee will organize general events, coordinate the participant-led activities, and provide the accommodation.

 Advantages and Disadvantages of Mass Education

 A Future That Works?
 Liberal Arts and Digitalization

 Documents and forms

 All applicants are required to propose at least one contribution to the symposium.
 There are two main kinds of contributions that will be asked for in the application form, namely contributions to the symposium’s program and contributions to the organizational part of the symposium (e.g. cooking, cleaning).
 We would love to see people get active in both ways but emphasize that participants should follow their interests.